CodingItWrong/outsidein.dev/docs/react/0-intro.md

 Here's the stack of libraries we'll use for our React application:

-* Build Tooling: [create-react-app][create-react-app]
+* Build Tooling: [Create React App][create-react-app]

 For a production application you might want a more flexible build tool, like Parcel or a custom Webpack config.
-This tutorial doesn't get into build configuration, though, so create-React-app will work fine, and should be familiar to many readers.
+This tutorial doesn't get into build configuration, though, so Create React App will work fine, and should be familiar to many readers.

 * State Management: [Redux][redux]